awsdocs/aws-data-exchange-user-guide/doc_source/subscription-verification-pro.md

 **To approve a subscription request for a product containing APIs**

-1. Open your web browser, and go to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.
+1. Open your web browser, and sign in to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.

 1. From the left navigation pane, under **Publish data**, choose **Subscription verification**\.